routerify/routerify/README.md

 - 🚀 Fast as `hyper.rs` and ready for production use.
 - 🍺 It supports any response body type as long as it implements the [HttpBody](https://docs.rs/hyper/0.13.5/hyper/body/trait.HttpBody.html) trait.
 - ❗ Provides a flexible [error handling](./index.html#error-handling) strategy.
-- 🍗 Extensive [examples](https://github.com/routerify/routerify/tree/master/examples) and well documented.
+- 🍗 Exhaustive [examples](https://github.com/routerify/routerify/tree/master/examples) and well documented.

 ## Install